maneesha777/Datascience/python_oops_assignment/python_oops.md

     4. Unary operators overloading

 ### Q17.
 What are the two most important concepts to grasp in order to comprehend Python OOP code?

 Ans.
 Two key concepts of OOPs are inheritance and polymorphism.
        Inheritance is one of the mechanisms to achieve the property of reusability.
 Inheritance allows programmer to create a general or a base class first and then later extend it to more specialized class.
 The class that derives properties is called the derived class or child class and the class from which the properties are being derived is called the base class or parent class.
 It is transitive in nature, i.e., if class B inherits from another class A, then all the subclasses of B would automatically inherit from class A.

-Class BaseClass:
+  `Class BaseClass:
       {Body}
   Class DerivedClass(BaseClass):
-    {Body}
+      {Body} `

-Q18.
+### Q18.
 Describe three applications for exception processing.

 Ans.

-Q19.
+### Q19.
 What happens if you don't do something extra to treat an exception?

 Ans.
 An exception object is created when a Python script raises an exception.
 If the script explicitly doesn't handle the exception, the program will be forced to terminate abruptly.The programs usually do not handle exceptions, and result in error messages.

-Q20.
+### Q20.
 What are your options for recovering from an exception in your script?

 Ans.

-Q21.
+### Q21.
 Describe two methods for triggering exceptions in your script.
 Ans.

-Q22.
+### Q22.
 Identify two methods for specifying actions to be executed at termination time, regardless of whether or not an exception exists.
 Ans.

-Q23.
+### Q23.
 What is the purpose of the try statement?
 Ans.

-Q24.
+### Q24.
 What are the two most popular try statement variations?
 Ans.

-Q25.
+### Q25.
 What is the purpose of the raise statement?

 Ans.
 The raise keyword is used to raise an exception.
 It raises an error and stops the control flow of the program.

     Syntax: raise  {name_of_ the_ exception_class}

 •	It helps us raise exceptions when we may run into situations where execution can’t proceed.
 •	Raise allows us to throw one exception at any time.

-Q26.
+### Q26.
 What does the assert statement do, and what other statement is it like?

 Ans.
 Assertions in any programming language are the debugging tools that help in the smooth flow of code.
 Assertion is the boolean expression that checks if the statement is True or False.
 If the statement is true then it continues the execution, but if the statement is False then it stops the execution of the program and throws an error.
 Python has built-in assert statement to use assertion condition in the program.

     Syntax: assert condition, error_message(optional)

 assert statement has a condition or expression which is supposed to be always true.
 If the condition is false assert halts the program and gives an AssertionError.

-Q27.
+### Q27.
 What is the purpose of the with/as argument, and what other statement is it like?

 Ans. with statement is used in exception handling to make the code cleaner and much more readable.
 The with statement is a replacement for commonly used try/finally error-handling statements.
 The with statement automatically closes the file after you’ve completed writing it.

-Q28.
+### Q28.
 What are *args, **kwargs?

 Ans.
 Special Symbols Used for passing arguments are:
-•	*args (Non-Keyword Arguments)
+1. \*args (Non-Keyword Arguments)
-•	**kwargs (Keyword Arguments)
+2.  \**kwargs (Keyword Arguments)

-*args, which allows us to pass a variable number of non-keyword arguments to a function.
-Non-keyword here means that the arguments should not be a dictionary (key-value pair), and they can be numbers or strings.
-The syntax is to use the symbol * to take in a variable number of arguments; by convention, it is often used with the word args.
-One thing to note here is that "args" is just an identifier.
+- \*args, which allows us to pass a variable number of non-keyword arguments to a function.
+- Non-keyword here means that the arguments should not be a dictionary (key-value pair), and they can be numbers or strings.
+- The syntax is to use the symbol * to take in a variable number of arguments; by convention, it is often used with the word args.
+- One thing to note here is that "args" is just an identifier.
 It can be named anything relevant.

-**kwargs allows us to pass any number of keyword arguments.
-In Python, these keyword arguments are passed to the program as a Python dictionary.
+- \**kwargs allows us to pass any number of keyword arguments.
+- In Python, these keyword arguments are passed to the program as a Python dictionary.
 Hence it maps each keyword to the value that we pass alongside it.
-Use double asterisk ** before the parameter name to denote this type of argument.
-The arguments are passed as a dictionary and these arguments make a dictionary inside function with name same as the parameter excluding double asterisk **.
+- Use double asterisk \** before the parameter name to denote this type of argument.
+- The arguments are passed as a dictionary and these arguments make a dictionary inside function with name same as the parameter excluding double asterisk **.

-Q29.
+### Q29.
 How can I pass optional or keyword parameters from one function to another?

 Ans.
 The point to be taken care while passing without using keyword arguments is :
-•	The order in which parameters are defined in function should be maintained while calling the function.
+-	The order in which parameters are defined in function should be maintained while calling the function.
-•	The values for the non-optional parameters should be passed otherwise it will throw an error.
+-		The values for the non-optional parameters should be passed otherwise it will throw an error.
-•	The value of the default arguments can be either passed or ignored.
+-			The value of the default arguments can be either passed or ignored.

 In case of Passing keyword arguments, the parameters in functions are written in the form “datatype keyword-name”.
 So, the functions are called using the keyword name for passing the values.
 This relieves the programmer from learning the order in which the parameters are to be passed.There should be no difference between the passed and declared keyword names.

-Q30.
+### Q30.
 What are Lambda Functions?

 Ans.
 In Python, a lambda function is a special type of function without the function name (anonymous functions). lambda keyword is used instead of def to create a lambda function.
 This function can have any number of arguments but only one expression, which is evaluated and returned.

     Syntax: lambda arguments: expression

 We can assign a lambda function to a variable and then call that variable as a normal function

 ### Q31.
 Explain Inheritance in Python with an example?